 The average cost of raising a child to is now $245,3401.
 Keep breathing.
-We’ll show you the way to pull it off without going broke.
+We’ll show you the way to pull it off without going broke, whether you're already budgeting with ease or a single mom who's trying to make it all work.

 Budgeting can be hard with a new baby on the way.
 It’d be easy enough to write off the exercise completely.
 But a good budget doesn’t just affect how you spend your money today, it affects the options available to you – and your growing family – tomorrow.